rerun-modules/python-setuptools/README.md

-[python-setuptools](http://pypi.python.org/pypi/setuptools), which uses Python&apos;s setuptools, is an interface to generating system packaging from Python PyPI distributions.
+[python-setuptools](http://pypi.python.org/pypi/setuptools), is an interface for managing Python PyPI distributions.

 This python-setuptools module will generate a system package (e.g. RPM) based on a versioned PyPI archive.